VISAS IN SPAIN

 All passengers must be in possession of a visa, except in the following cases:

 - Travellers who carry a British passport with the endorsement ‘British Citizen’.

 - Citizens of Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland , Portugal, Romania, Slovak Republic, Slovenia, Sweden, Switzerland.

-- Travelers who, regardless of their nationality, have resided in Liechtenstein for a maximum period of 5 days and are able to prove it and are in transit in the Schengen area and are going to continue their journey to a country outside the Schengen zone in any means of transport.
+- Travellers who, regardless of their nationality, have resided in Liechtenstein for a maximum period of 5 days and are able to prove it and are in transit in the Schengen area and are going to continue their journey to a country outside the Schengen zone in any means of transport.

-- 'British Overseas Territories Citizen', provided that they contain the endorsement 'British Subject' or 'Holder is defined as British Citizens for community purposes'.
+- Travellers who plan to stay less than 90 days in a half-year period, provided they have a British passport with the following annotations: The visa cover has the name of one of the following territories: Anguilla, Bermuda, Cayman Islands, Montserrat, Turks and Caicos Islands, St. Helena Island and the Virgin Islands; ‘British National (Overseas)’.
+‘British Overseas Territories Citizen’, provided that they contain the endorsement ‘British Subject’ or ‘Holder is defined as British Citizens for community purposes’.
 Which applies to residents of Gibraltar only.

 - Citizens of Turkey who intend to stay less than 90 days in a period of half a year, provided they have a diplomatic, official or special passport.